sergiodxa/remix-i18next/README.md

     .use(initReactI18next) // Tell our instance to use react-i18next
     .use(Backend) // Setup our backend
     .init({
-      // And configure i18next as usual
-      supportedLngs: ["es", "en"],
-      defaultNS: "common",
-      fallbackLng: "en",
-      // Disable suspense again here
-      react: { useSuspense: false },
+      ...i18n, // spread the configuration
-      lng, // The locale we detected above ns, // The namespaces the routes about to render want to use
+      lng, // The locale we detected above ns, // The namespaces the routes about to render wants to use
       backend: {
         loadPath: resolve("./public/locales/{{lng}}/{{ns}}.json"),
       },